JUROR QUESTIONNAIRE – Complete Online using your computer, tablet, laptop or mobile (cell) phone.

 - Call the juror hotline at 703-228-0533.
-You may hang up after entering the Candidate ID printed on your summons and your birth date, as the system automatically confirms you.
+Enter the Candidate ID printed on your summons and your birth date, and follow the instructions to confirm your receipt.

 - Use your Candidate ID and birth date to update your profile with your email address, phone number and occupation.
 The Court relies on up-to-date contact information to provide updates to jurors during their service.

-After 5:30 p.m. on the Friday before your jury duty term begins:
+After 5:30 p.m. on the business day before your jury duty term begins:

-- Check the Juror Website or call the juror hotline at 703-228-0533 to find out whether you should report for service on Monday at 9 a.m., or Tuesday if Monday is a holiday.
-You may not have to report on the first day.
+- Check the Juror Website or call the juror hotline to find out whether you should report for service on your summoned date.

 - If a date and time shows, promptly report as instructed, typically to the Jury Assembly Room on the 10th floor of the courthouse at 1425 N. Courthouse Rd.

 During an emergency or severe weather conditions, the Court will notify you as long as your Profile on the Juror Website contains up-to-date contact information (a current email address or phone number).
 You also can also check your local news station for Court closings.